Form of Government: Constitutional monarchy

 Iron, lead, silver and zinc deposits are scarce or practically depleted.
 Small deposits of gold are mined in Kagoshima (on the island of Kyūshū).
 Mining from the seabed is being developed.
 There are substantial reserves of dolomite, limestone, iodine (Chiba, Niigata and Miyazaki), siliceous and pyrophyllite sand (Nagasaki, Okayama and Hiroshima).

 In order to reduce dependence on energy from abroad, Japan has developed its own electro-nuclear sector.
-The main power stations (42 reactors, with another 2 currently being built) are at Hamaoka, Genkai, Ikata, Mihama, Sendai, Takahama, Tokai, Tomari, Tsuruga, Kashiwazaki, Ōi and Fukushima (severely damaged by the 2011 earthquake); following the incident at the latter, all of the reactors were shut down, but seven of them were reactivated.
+The main power stations (37 reactors, with another 2 currently being built) are at Hamaoka, Genkai, Ikata, Mihama, Sendai, Takahama, Tokai, Tomari, Tsuruga, Kashiwazaki, Ōi and Fukushima (severely damaged by the 2011 earthquake); following the incident at the latter, all of the reactors were shut down, but four of them were later reactivated.

 Large steelworks are located in the regional centres of Kitakyūshū, Hanshin-Keihin, Kamaishi and Muroran (Hokkaidō).
 Aluminium production has also reached remarkably high levels, using imported minerals (plants are mainly concentrated in Shizuoka Prefecture).
 Cadmium, cobalt (at Niihama), indium, magnesium (at Hyūga and Takehara), nickel (at Hachinohoe, Hyūga, Matsusaka, Miyazu, Niihama), lead (at Chigirishima, Harima, Hida, Hosokura, Kosaka, Takehara), copper (at Hitachi, Kosaka, Naoshima, Iwaki, Saganoseki, Tamano), titanium (Iwaki, Okayama, Yokkaichi) and zinc production (at Annaka, Hachinohoe, Harima, Hida, Hikoshima, Iijima) are also considerable.